Find Affordable College Courses

 Top 10 Best Allied Health & Medical Assisting Services Schools

-Our 2023 rankings named Fortis College - Landover the best school in Maryland for allied health and medical assisting services students.
-Fortis College - Landover is a fairly small private for-profit school located in the large suburb of Landover.
+Our analysis found Fortis College - Landover to be the best school for allied health and medical assisting services students who want to pursue a degree in Maryland.
+Fortis College - Landover is a small private for-profit school located in the large suburb of Landover.

 While working on their degree, medical assisting majors at Fortis College - Landover accumulate an average of around $9,500 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $65.

-Read full report on Allied Health & Medical Assisting Services at Fortis College - Landover
+Full Allied Health & Medical Assisting Services at Fortis College - Landover Report

 #3